Menu

 SECOND FLOOR

-Games room with two two-seater sofas and chair, pool table, table tennis table.
+Games room with two two-seater sofas and chair, pool table, small table tennis table.

 OUTSIDE